lynnlangit/TeamTeri/3_Genomic_Tools/3_HAIL/README.md

 # HAIL-IS on Apache Spark

-[Hail](https://hail.is) is an [open-source](https://github.com/hail-is/hail), scalable framework for exploring and analyzing genetic data from The Broad Instiute.
-Starting from sequencing or microarray data in VCF and other formats, Hail can, for example:
+[Hail](https://hail.is) is an [open-source](https://github.com/hail-is/hail), scalable framework for exploring and analyzing genetic data from The Broad Institute.
+Starting from sequencing or microarray data in VCF and other formats, Hail is a library for analyzing structured tabular and matrix data.
+Hail contains a collection of primitives for operating on data in parallel, as well as a suite of functionality for processing genetic data.

 ## HAIL Features